m-omidi/m-omidi.github.io/index.md

     hyphens: auto;
     font-size: 0.9em;
     color: #f5f5f5;">

-    Automation Engineer with a strong background in electrical engineering and hands-on experience in industrial automation systems, particularly within oil & gas and petrochemical projects.
-Proficient in PLC systems (Siemens S7-400 series), control panel design, and documentation (I/O list, philosophy of Control, Drawings, loop diagrams,...).
-Passionate about merging engineering with software to create custom tools and streamline workflows.
-Known for fast execution, precision, and a problem-solving mindset.
+Automation Engineer with a strong foundation in electrical engineering and hands-on experience in industrial automation projects, particularly in oil, gas, and petrochemical sectors.
+Skilled in PLC programming, control panel design, system architecture development, and preparation of technical documents such as I/O lists, control philosophies, and loop diagrams.

+Focused on delivering precise and reliable solutions by combining engineering knowledge with a software-driven approach to optimize workflows and create custom tools when needed.
+Known for attention to detail, structured problem-solving, and a consistent commitment to high technical standards.
   </p>
 </section>
     <!-- Work Experience Section -->